 Over time it has not lost the charm and flavor of tradition, indeed, compared to the first edition, the Cavalcade has been enriched by many events, starting already since a few days before, becoming almost a continuous party for residents and tourists.

 The parade is organized along a predetermined path in the streets of the center of Sassari; in which various folk groups perform on foot, on horseback or on board of traccas, the traditional carts drawn by oxen.

 Costumes and symbols, pride of the various countries of Sardinia, represent local tradition.
-There are also many elements of the Sardinian cuisine exposed, such as sweets, wine or fruit; in particular, the famous products, such as oranges of Milis, or Bonnannaro cherries, are offered to the public during the parade.
+There are also many elements of the Sardinian cuisine exposed, such as sweets, wine or fruit; in particular, you will find famous products, such as oranges of Milis, or Bonnannaro cherries.

 Participants perform in folk dances, like the typical ballu tundu in different local variations; the typical musics are Sardinian tenores songs, or taxiing the drums (drummers of Oristano) and so on.